-Victoria University (VU) has confirmed almost 100 of its courses in both higher education and vocational training will move to its new 32-storey VU City Tower in the heart of Melbourne’s CBD from the end of April 2022.
+Victoria University (VU) has confirmed almost 100 of its courses in both higher education and vocational training will move to its new 32-storey in the heart of Melbourne’s CBD from the end of April 2022.

-Opening on Tuesday 26 April 2022, the VU City Tower has been designed to support and complement the VU Block Model – a revolutionary, award-winning model of teaching and learning that VU introduced to Australia’s higher education sector in 2018.
+Opening on Tuesday 26 April 2022, the VU City Tower has been designed to support and complement the – a revolutionary, award-winning model of teaching and learning that VU introduced to Australia’s higher education sector in 2018.

 VU City Tower will accommodate a full range of student services including a library, IT support, and a social hub on Level 10 with a student lounge, external balcony, and a café.
 Practice clinics for osteopathy, dermal therapy, hairdressing and make-up will also be open to the public.

 Students currently enrolled in courses to be transferred to the VU City Tower will continue studying at their current campus until they move to the new building from 26 April.
-See the list of courses offered at VU City Campus.
+See the at VU City Campus.